petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects.md

 ## Searching for Objects

-You can use two configurations in the objects application to exert control over searching for object entries:
+You can use two configurations in the Objects application to exert control over searching for object entries:

 1. Enable or disable search for an object definition's entries using the Enable Indexed Search configuration in its Details tab.

-1. If the object is indexed for searching, configure the searchability of [each field](./creating-and-managing-objects/fields/adding-fields-to-objects.md).
+1. If the object is indexed for searching, configure the [each field's](./creating-and-managing-objects/fields/adding-fields-to-objects.md) search behavior.

 See [Searching for Liferay Objects](../../using-search/getting-started/searching-for-content.md#searching-for-liferay-objects) for more information.